All Saints’ Restoration

 - Thoroughly checking high level light fittings.

 Restoration of All Saints’ will take hundreds of thousands of dollars.
-The All Saints’ Trust Board is spearheading fundraising for restoration.
-Some individuals and trusts have already given generously and the Trust Board is making applications to major funding sources.
+All Saints’ restoration committee is spearheading fundraising for restoration.
+Some individuals and trusts have already given generously and the committee is making applications to major funding sources.

 Donations from individuals are also needed to restore All Saints.
 Donations to support this work may be made by: